gitter-badger/SpineOpt.jl/docs/src/advanced_concepts/temporal_structure.md

 #### `model_default_temporal_block`
 Defines the default temporal block used for model objects, which will be replaced when a specific relationship is defined for a model in `model_instance_temporal_block`.
 #### `node_temporal_block`
 This relationship will link a node to a temporal block.
 A node has to be linked to a temporal block, otherwise it will not be included in an optimization.
+The advantage of linking nodes explicitly to a temporal block is that different nodes within the same model can be modeled differently.
+This leads to the possibility of modeling different commodities with a different resolution (e.g. electricity quarter-hourly and gas hourly).
+Furthermore, resolutions can be made different across regions by representing each region with its own node.
 When multiple nodes should be linked to the same temporal block, a node group can be defined and instead of linking all the individual nodes to a temporal block, the action can be performed once for the entire node group.[^4]

 [^4]: I noticed that the result of this action is not the same as linking the individual nodes to a temporal block, it looked like the node group does not take over the demand attribute of the included nodes.
 #### `units_on_temporal_block`
 This relationship links the `units_on` variable of a unit to a temporal block and will therefore govern the time-resolution of the unit's online/offline status.
 Note that the separation between this relationship and the `node_temporal_block` relationship allows the user to give different time resolutions to the optimization of a unit's output (`unit_flow` variable) on the one hand and the same unit's on- and off status (`units_on` variable) on the other hand.
 #### `unit_investment_temporal_block`
 This relationship sets the temporal dimensions for investment decisions of a certain unit.
-The separation between this relationship and the `units_on_temporal_block`, allows the user for example to give a much coarser resolution to a unit's on- or offline status than to it's investment decisions.
+The separation between this relationship and the `units_on_temporal_block`, allows the user for example to give a much finer resolution to a unit's on- or offline status than to it's investment decisions.
 #### `model_default_investment_temporal_block`
 Defines the default temporal block used for investment decisions, which will be replaced when a specific relationship is defined for a unit in `unit_investment_temporal_block`.
 ## General principle